-The dissolved oxygen is monitored by a reusable DO sensor.
-The reusable sensors are intended to be calibrated with the PBS-3, autoclaved, and installed aseptically in the vessel during vessel installation.
-The PBS-3 controls the DO by using a two-sided PID (proportional-integral-derivative) controller.
+The dissolved oxygen is monitored by a single-use DO sensor.
+Single-use sensors are intended to be calibrated with the PBS-3 SUS after the vessel has been filled with medium and equilibrated.
+The PBS-3 SUS controls the DO by using a two-sided PID (proportional-integral-derivative) controller.
 To decrease DO levels, the software increases the percent composition of N_2 flowing out of the Air/CO2/N2 connector, through the Air/CO2/N2 line, and into the overlay.
-To increase DO levels, the software flows O2 out of the O2 overlay/O2 sparge connector, which flows into the overlay via the O2 overlay line.
-For information on sparging O2, reach out to Applications Engineering at app.eng@pbsbiotech.com.
+To increase DO levels, the software flows O_2 out of the O_2 overlay/ O_2 sparge connector, which either flows into the overlay via the O_2 overlay line, or is sparged through the medium via the O_2 sparge line.

-The culture pH is monitored by a reusable pH sensor.
-The reusable sensors are intended to be calibrated with the PBS-3, autoclaved, and installed aseptically in the vessel during vessel installation. pH is usually regulated exclusively by $CO_2\%$, and base should only be added if absolutely necessary.
-The PBS-3 controls the pH by using a two-sided PID controller.
-To decrease the pH, the software increases the percent composition of CO_2 flowing out of the Air/ CO_2/N_2 connector, through the Air/ CO_2/N_2 line, and into the overlay.
+The culture pH is monitored by a single-use pH sensor.
+Single-use sensors are intended to be calibrated with the PBS-3 SUS after the vessel has been filled with medium and equilibrated. pH is usually regulated exclusively by CO_2 %, and base should only be added if absolutely necessary.
+The PBS-3 SUS controls the pH by using a two-sided PID controller.
+To decrease the pH, the software increases the percent composition of CO_2 flowing out of the $Air/CO_2/N_2$ connector, through the $Air/CO_2/N_2$ line, and into the overlay.
 To increase pH, the software increases the duty of an addition pump that the user has selected to be the base pump, and supplied with a source of base.